jeroenterheerdt/HAsmartirrigation/README.md

 - Passthrough: Passthrough module returns the value of an evapotranspiration sensor as delta.

 #### Sensor groups
 For sensor configuration take care to make sure the unit the integration expects is the same as your sensor provides.
+You can choose which sensors to use, the used value like average, maximum, minimum etc.

 #### HELP
 Links to wiki, forum and issues.